simran-modi/Pose-Estimation/documentation.md

 DOCUMENTATION

-GOAL: To estimate the 3D pose of an object in real time.
+GOAL: To estimate the 6D pose of an object in real time.

-To identify the 3D pose of an object it is sufficient to find the projection matrix that maps the transformation from 3D Euclidean space to 2D image.
+To identify the 6D pose(3 Rotational and 3 translational degrees of freedom) of an object it is sufficient to find the projection matrix that maps the transformation from 3D Euclidean space to 2D image.
 It is also known as the extrinsic camera parameters.

 													Xc = R(Xw) + T